Why Use Groupwork?

 Benefits of Groupwork

-In addition to helping establish the types of presence and interactions, group work has many benefits that make it a worthwhile learning experience.
+In addition to helping establish the types of presence and providing opportunities for interactions, group work has many benefits that make it a worthwhile learning experience.

 Benefits include providing students with the opportunities to: